Skip to content

 dump

-Pretty-prints your local configuration settings, though you may also pass -g,--global to display the settings of your global configuration instead.
+Pretty-prints your local configuration settings, though you may also pass -g,--global to display the settings of your global configuration instead. (since 0.4.0) You may pass the -j,--json option to output either configuration in JSON format.

 get